-In the past year, HOPES has continued to conduct many intakes on long-term survivors of HIV who are moving to the area to be with family.
-Many of these people are not only living off of limited income but are resistant to HIV medications which negatively impacts their ability to achieve economic growth and stability.
-This is even more apparent with the COVID-19 pandemic, as it forces people to isolate for their health.
+In the past year, HOPES has conducted many intakes on long-term survivors of HIV who are moving to the area to be with family.
+Many of these people are not only living off of limited income, but are resistant to HIV medication which negatively impacts their ability to achieve economic growth and stability.
 As mentioned above, the Reno/Sparks area is experiencing a housing shortage.
-The housing shortage is driving up the cost of housing, creating gentrification and pushing low income clients out of the affordable living areas, and causing housing instability for PLWHA
+The housing shortage is driving up the cost of housing, creating gentrification and pushing "poor" people out of the affordable living areas, and causing great housing instability for PLWHA living in Washoe County.
+The last trend that HOPES has seen in the past year is related to discrimination.
+Many PLWHA still face housing and employment discrimination because of their HIV status and/or sexual orientation.